ska-telescope/skampi/test-harness/tests/acceptance_tests/README.md

 ### Using it interactively

-*this section assumes you are using a visul code IDE*
+*this section assumes you are using a visul code IDE *

-In the git repository, cloned on your kubernetes enabled machine, navigate to the acceptance testing folder:
+In the git repository, cloned on your kubernetes enabled machine, navigate to the root directory:

 ```bash
 cd ~/skampi